 With that kind of battery performance and lifespan, the technology formats will likely be replaced before the battery is.
 So this battery has been designed with long life and reliable all-weather encapsulation rather than getting into problems with replaceable batteries, waterproof gaskets, leaks, corrosion, condensation and short circuits.
 It is maintenance-free.

 Power consumption and solar charging: We have developed one of the few wireless devices with the ability to be able to generate enough power for transmitting to smartphones and tablets from solar panels alone.
 It never needs to be plugged in to recharge.
-The Wind Instrument transmits wind direction and speed to you every second.
-This is twice as fast as our previous version, which uses more power.
-But we have developed a sophisticated power management system to achieve this…
+The Wind Instrument transmits faster in newer models.
+Until Jan.
+2021 the RB model the transmitted at 3 times per second, and the subsequent WMM model gives optional 5 or 10 times per second.
+Faster transmissions use more power, but we have developed a sophisticated power management system to achieve this…

 When operating in direct sunlight, the Wind Instrument is so frugal that it only uses 2% of the power being generated by the solar panels, and does not need to draw from the battery at all.

 The SailTimer Wind Instrument™ was designed so that even if you are doing a lot of night sailing on an extended expedition, you can generate more than enough power during daylight for unlimited around-the-clock operation.
 If you ever needed the backup battery power (e.g. at dusk or in very gloomy fog), the battery has backup power for weeks of additional operation.